 Who should handle a CMM?

 Software and programming widen the usability of CMMs and do not demand high technical knowledge to perform measurements.
-However, there’s no getting around the fact that some basic skills are called for to operate a CMM.
+However, there’s no getting around the fact that some basic skills are required to operate a CMM.
 A few of them are listed below:

 Why are CMMs so popular?

-CMMs have proven advantages in the manufacturing process and have become the manufacturer’s friend.
-CMMs enable one setup for almost all measurement needs, involve less operator influence, bring forth good accuracy, and allow measurement of a wide range of components.
+CMMs have proven advantages in the manufacturing process and have become a manufacturer’s friend.
+CMMs enable one setup for almost all measurement needs, involve less operator influence, provide accurate readings, and allow for the measurement of a wide range of components.
 Anything from a simple sphere to a big truck door can be measured by a CMM.
 In addition, a CMM measures the surface finish of a part as well as takes care of the GD&T requirements for an assembly.

 Avoiding manufacturing errors before reaching the final stage of production increases productivity as well as reliability.
 A CMM brings a manufacturer one step closer to delivering high quality and perfectly fitting parts.